 Another change we have seen over the course of the year is the increasing support for Virtual Volumes on all flash storage models from our partner ecosystem.
 As the economics of flash become increasingly attractive, there is a broad market push towards all flash options across a range of infrastructure models including traditional, converged, and hyper-converged.
 We have certainly seen this customer demand for all flash Virtual SAN and our partners are also seeing the demand for their solutions.
 The simple policy driven approach of VMware’s Storage Policy-Based Management (integral to Virtual Volumes and Virtual SAN) integrates well with the all flash configurations entering the market.
 Some notable all flash arrays supporting Virtual Volumes including the latest EMC VMAX All Flash storage, Hitachi Data Systems VSP F series, Fujitsu Eternus DX 200 F, and many others.

 For partners, Virtual Volumes provides the best option for deep integration with vSphere.
 Virtual Volumes and Storage Policy-Based Management delivers the best of both worlds to customers.
 Customers get the ability to leverage differentiated capabilities from their preferred storage vendor and can combine that with vSphere’s fine grained policy driven storage management.

-Some Useful VVol Resources
+Some Useful vVols Resources

-With the increasingly broad vendor support for Virtual Volumes, now is a great time to look at VVols!
+With the increasingly broad vendor support for Virtual Volumes, now is a great time to look at vVols!
 If you want to learn more, Virtual Blocks has lots of great Virtual Volumes articles (including vendor demos) and other resources.

-For some hands-on time with VVols check out the following Hands-On Labs:
+For some hands-on time with vVols check out the following Hands-On Labs: